MerveMuge/web-crawler/docs/reference/crawler-technology-choices.md

  For lightweight or one-off crawling tasks, requests keeps things simple.
  If the crawler were scaled up or made concurrent, libraries like aiohttp or httpx would be better suited.

-## Why threading.Lock()?
-While the current implementation is mostly synchronous, threading.Lock() is used to protect shared access to the visited set.

-**Advantages:**
--  Prevents race conditions if threading is added later
--  Ensures data consistency

 ## Why BeautifulSoup for HTML parsing?
 BeautifulSoup simplifies extraction of links (href, src) and works reliably even when HTML is not perfectly structured — which is common on real-world websites.